-It is possible to save a signal list to a USB thumb drive (see pg.
-100 for file system computability) to access from a PC or from an OSCOR Blue or OSCOR Green.
+It is possible to save a signal list to a USB thumb drive (see p.
+116 for file system compatibility) to access from a PC or from an OSCOR Blue or OSCOR Green.
 Signal lists are saved in .csv format and may be opened with a spreadsheet program such as Microsoft Excel.